Skip to main content

 I am motivated by

-When I am able to find a solution for an ongoing issue and expand my skill set, I am motivated to continue to grow as a tradesperson.
-The most interesting and enjoyable aspect of my career is the fact that every day is different than the next.
-No two jobs are exactly the same.
-I get a lot of satisfaction of knowing that my training has paid off when I am able to help repair an emergency issue in a commercial building or institution.
-And the financial reimbursement in turn, also helps make this job rewarding.
+I love being able to find a solution for an ongoing issue and expand my skill set.
+This motivates me to continue to grow as a tradesperson.
+The most interesting and enjoyable part of my job is the fact that every day is different.
+No two jobs are the same.
+I get a lot of satisfaction when I can help repair an emergency issue in a commercial building or institution.
+This is when I know that my training has paid off!
+The financial return also helps make this job rewarding.

 How I affect peoples’ lives